-Buses are the standard means of transport.
-Services reach even the remotest corners of the island, though they’re generally an uncomfortable way of travelling.
-Trains offer a more characterful, if generally slower, means of getting about, and will get you to many parts of the country – eventually.
+Buses are the standard (and often the fastest) means of transport, with services reaching even the remotest corners of the island.
+Trains offer a more relaxed means of getting about and will get you to many parts of the country – eventually.
 If you don’t want to put up with the vagaries of public transport, hiring a car and driver can prove a reasonably affordable and extremely convenient way of seeing the island in relative comfort.
-If you’re really in a rush, consider SriLankan Airlines’ network of “air taxis”, which offer speedy (albeit inevitably pricey) connections between Colombo and other parts of the island.
+If you’re really in a rush, domestic flights operated by Cinnamon Air and Helitours offer speedy connections between Colombo and other parts of the island.

 Buses are the staple mode of transport in Sri Lanka.
 Buses screech past on the island’s major highways every few seconds, and any town of even the remotest consequence will be served by fairly regular connections.
 That’s the good news.
 The bad news is that bus travel in Sri Lanka is almost uniformly uncomfortable and frequently nerve-racking as well, given the gung-ho driving styles of some drivers.
-The average Sri Lankan bus journey is a stop-start affair: stomach-tightening bursts of speed alternate with periods of creeping slowness, all played out to an accompaniment of parping horns, blaring Sinhala pop music and the awful noises of mechanical protest as the long-suffering bus careers around yet another corner with every panel rattling – before the inevitable slamming-on of brakes sends everyone lurching forward in their seats.
+The average Sri Lankan bus journey is a stop-start affair, with stomach-tightening bursts of speed alternating with periods of creeping slowness.
+This is all played out to an accompaniment of parping horns, blaring Sinhala pop music and the awful noises of mechanical protest as the long-suffering bus careers around yet another corner with every panel rattling.
+The inevitable slamming-on of brakes which follows sends everyone lurching forward in their seats.
 And if you haven’t got a seat, so much the worse.
 If you do, you’ll probably find yourself serving as an impromptu armrest to one of the countless unfortunates standing packed in the aisle.
-The rear seats in large buses are the best place to sit, both because there’s usually enough legroom to stow luggage comfortably under the seat in front, and because you won’t have a very clear view of whatever craziness the driver is attempting.

 Buses come in a variety of forms.
 The basic distinction is between government or SLTB (Sri Lanka Transport Board) buses and private services.